What Every Conservative Needs to Know about Student Loans

 Trump would have massively stimulated the economy, jettisoned a broken and threatening lending scam, and paved the way for a complete re-build of higher education financing in this country.
 The republicans would have won both the presidential election, and also the two close Senate races in Georgia.

 Trump and the republicans didn’t get it.
 They lost.
 All because chose to defend a lending system that is vanishing into a mist of illegitimacy as we speak.
 While they may be buoyed by recent gains, and heartened by Biden’s post-election betrayal of these voters and current unpopularity, much could change between now and the mid-terms.
 If they continue to ignore these people- or worse- disparage them, the democrats will move-probably successfully- to recapture them between now and November.

 The republicans should not want to make this mistake again.

-At a minimum, republicans should fight for the return of standard bankruptcy protections to all student loans, and immediately pass S.2598, a bill that will both return bankruptcy rights to federal student loans, and claw back money from the colleges when loans are discharged.
+At a minimum, republicans should fight for the return of standard bankruptcy protections to all student loans, and immediately pass S.2598, a bipartisan bill (Durbin, Cornyn, Hawley are sponsors) that will both return bankruptcy rights to federal student loans, and claw back money from the colleges when loans are discharged.